kjahan/athena/README.md

 ## Technical Description

-The goal of this project was to mine/analyze people opinions about the new iPhone 5 which has been released on Spetember 12, 2012 [1] by mining relevent websites.
+The goal of this project was to mine/analyze people opinions about the new iPhone 5 which has been released on Spetember 12, 2012 (www.cnet.com/iphone-5/) by mining relevent websites.

 ## The code consists of two steps

 A- Crawling online comments from web, cleaning up data and extracting important information from html content:

 We developed a Python web crawler to pull out people's comments from techcrunch.com and cnet.com websites where they discussed th new released iPhone.
 This crawler downloads all reviews posted by people.
-Next, Beautiful Soup Python library was used to extract important data from HTML contents [2].
+Next, Beautiful Soup Python library (www.crummy.com/software/BeautifulSoup/) was used to extract important data from HTML contents.

 B- Running sentiment analysis using PycURL and text-processing API:

 For the second step, we used a machine learning algortihm for sentiment analysis to find out what people think about the iPhone 5.
-We found an available API for the sentiment analysis implemented by Python NLTK [3].
+We found an available API for the sentiment analysis implemented by Python NLTK (text-processing.com/demo/sentiment/).
 Thus, we used this website API in order to analyze the polarities of posted comments.
 For sending HTTP requests to text-processing website, we used a Python library called PycURL.
-PycURL is a Python interface to libcurl [4].
+PycURL is a Python interface to libcurl (www.pycurl.sourceforge.net/).

 ## Results